cheungh/elasticsearch/Inverted_index.md

 ### Apache Lucene Inverted Index
-Why Apache Lucene Inverted Index is very efficient and fast search such as term-based queries.
+Why Apache Lucene Inverted Index is very efficient and fast search such as term-based queries?
+Its approach is different than RDBMS.
+It cares about the terms in the index to the documents.
+NOT as RDBMS key to the document

 #### 1. Document number and position
 <pre>